taotang198910/Data_Science_Project/machine_learning/App_or_Web/README.md

 The Ecommerce company based in New York City that sells clothing online but they also have in-store style and clothing advice sessions.
 Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.
 The company is trying to decide whether to focus their efforts on their mobile app experience or their website.

-We'll work with the `Ecommerce Customers` csv file from the company.
+We work with the `Ecommerce Customers` csv file from the company.
 It has Customer info, suchas Email, Address, and their color Avatar.
 Then it also has numerical value columns:
 * Avg.
 Session Length: Average session of in-store style advice sessions.
 * Time on App: Average time spent on App in minutes
 * Time on Website: Average time spent on Website in minutes